manta-innovations/manta-innovations.github.io/_posts/drafts/2020-06-30-Interested in a virtual call centre? Try AWS Connect.md

 AWS Connect can be integrated into AWS Lambda and AWS Lex, meaning scripts can be written that would enable some of the following features:

-- Speech-to-text translation, providing agents with a summary of call
+- Speech-to-text translation -providing agents with a summary of call
-- Integration with AWS database solutions, providing queryable stats and metrics of calls
+- Integration with AWS database solutions - providing queryable stats and metrics of calls
-- Language detection, allowing key words and phrases to be identified and flagged during calls to help understand overall customer satisfaction
+- Language detection - allowing key words and phrases to be identified and flagged during calls to help understand overall customer satisfaction

 ![post-thumb]({{site.baseurl}}/assets/images/blog/aws-connect-overview/chatbot.jpg){:class="img-fluid rounded float mx-auto mb-2" :height="auto" width="60%"}